A Blog For All Things Shih Tzu

 You may be scratching your head trying to figure out how you are going to potty-train your Shih Tzu effectively.
 The good news is that it is quite an easy thing to achieve.
-The Shih Tzu is not just cute dog breed but they are also smart, and this means that they are highly trainable.
+The Shih Tzu is not just a cute dog breed but they are also smart, and this means that they are highly trainable.

 So, how long will it take for your Shih Tzu to learn to be potty trained?
-That depends.
-Some would take between 3 to 6 weeks, while others would take up to six months to learn.
+That depends – some would take between 3 to 6 weeks, while others would take up to six months to learn.
 Regardless of that, you need to be patient enough until they master the training.
 It will happen, I promise!

 No Dog Mess/Odor In Undesirable Places

 This is the most obvious reason.
 Some dogs tend to find a hidden section in the house and do their business there.
 If you cannot find where your dog relives themselves, you might have a difficult time keeping your house smelling fresh.
 But if you potty train them well, you can eliminate that bad smell.